encoredev/encore/docs/deploy/infra.md

 ### Configurability

 With Encore you do not define any cloud service specifics in the application code.
-This means, after deploying to your own cloud account, you can safely use your cloud provider's console to modify the provisioned resources according to your application's scaling requirements.
-See more details below for each cloud provider and infrastructure resource.
+This means that after deploying, you can safely use both your cloud provider's console to modify the provisioned resources and Encore's Cloud Dashboard.
+Encore takes care of syncing the changes automatically.

-In the future, Encore will provide built-in optimization of cloud environments according to your application's real-world behavior.
+In the future, Encore will offer automated optimization of cloud environments according to your application's real-world behavior.

+#### Process allocation

+You can configure how microservices should be deployed on the compute hardware; either deploying all services in one process or one process per service.

+It's often recommended to deploy all services in one process in order to reduce costs and minimize response times between services.
+(But it depends on your use case.)
+Deploying each service as its own process will improve scalability and decrease blast radius if things go wrong.
+This is only recommended for production environments.

 ### Google Cloud Platform (GCP)